-(1) Design Report, composed of eight (8) total pages, stapled, and in order:

-- (a) a cover sheet (general description of project; 1 page of copy paper) - (b) an exploded assembly drawing (isometric view of how system pieces fit together; 1 page of isometric paper) - (c) a bill of materials (table of parts; 1 page of copy paper) - (d) a detailed part drawing for each of the 5 individual parts (3 orthogonal views and an 2/3-scale oblique view of each part; 5 pages of quad graph paper).
+- (1) Design Report, composed of eight (8) total pages, stapled, and in order: - (a) a cover sheet (general description of project; 1 page of copy paper). - (b) an exploded assembly drawing (isometric view of how system pieces fit together; 1 page of isometric paper).
+Fill in the title block (PRINTED, CAPITAL LETTERS), and have someone check your work and initial it. - (c) a bill of materials (table of parts; 1 page of copy paper) - (d) a detailed part drawing for each of the 5 individual parts (3 orthogonal views and an 2/3-scale oblique view of each part; 5 pages of quad graph paper).
+Fill in the title block.

-The bottom of each drawing should be placed at the right of each page in the packet.
+The BOTTOM OF EACH DRAWING should be placed towards the RIGHT SIDE of the packet.